user-grinch/Cheat-Menu/README.md

-<h1>This modification has been deprecated in favor of [GrinchTrainer](https://github.com/user-grinch/Grinch-Trainer-GTA3D).
-Future updates will be available there!</h1>
+# This modification has been deprecated in favor of [GrinchTrainer](https://github.com/user-grinch/Grinch-Trainer-GTA3D).
+Future updates will be available there!